qgis/QGIS-Documentation/docs/training_manual/qgis_server/install.rst

 -------------------------------------------------------------------------------

 In order to access on the installed QGIS server from an Internet Browser we need to use an HTTP server.
-The Apache HTTP Server installation process is detailled :ref:`here <httpserver>`.
+The Apache HTTP Server installation process is detailed :ref:`here <httpserver>`.

 .. note::